The Iron Lady and the Stress Arch

 But the arch bends downward inevitably.
 Energy dips, younger rivals press closer, small setbacks sting more deeply than they once did.
 The shape begins and ends with tension; only the middle feels weightless.

-Perhaps this explains why a 2021 Deloitte study discovered that over 80% of senior leaders reported exhaustion consistent with burnout risk.
-The descent often starts before anyone outside the corner office notices the shift.
+Perhaps this explains why a 2021 study by Deloitte Canada and LifeWorks found that 82% of senior leaders reported exhaustion indicative of burnout risk.
+The descent often starts before anyone outside the executive suite notices the shift.

-Decisions accumulate enemies faster than allies.
-Sociologist Robert Michels called this the Iron Law of Oligarchy: every strategic choice creates winners and losers.
+Sociologist Robert Michels understood this pattern when he formulated his Iron Law of Oligarchy over a century ago: every strategic choice creates winners and losers, but the mathematics skew against leaders.
 The winners move on to new challenges; the losers remember.
 A managing partner who restructures departments may save the firm millions, but displaced colleagues carry that grievance forward - to networking events, to recruitment conversations, to partnership votes.
-The mathematics become inexorable: make enough decisions, and you will eventually have more critics than supporters.
+Make enough decisions, and you will eventually have more critics than supporters.

-Information overload reaches a breaking point.
-Here lies a modern paradox: digital connectivity promised to make leadership more efficient, but it has transformed every colleague into a potential real-time critic.
-Twenty-four-hour connectivity delivers chaos disguised as control.
-Email and messaging don't merely increase information volume - they multiply the chances of missing something critical whilst creating instant feedback loops for every decision.
+Meanwhile, constant connectivity has transformed every colleague into a potential real-time critic.
+Digital tools do not merely increase information volume - they multiply the chances of missing something critical whilst creating instant feedback loops for every decision.
 Every delayed response feeds narratives of disconnect; every missed detail becomes evidence of decline.
-Constant vigilance drains the mental reserves that actual leadership demands.
+The speed of modern communication means that yesterday's private disagreements become today's public position-taking.

 The Isolation Trap